 Freezing Cooked Strukli

-You can certainly freeze strukli if you can’t finish them within 4 days.
+You can certainly freeze strukli if you can’t finish this within 4 days.
 To store in the freezer, ensure to tightly wrap them in aluminum foil, and place in a large Ziploc bag.
 I would not keep this in the freezer for longer than 4 months because the risk of freezer burn increases.

 Let me know what you think of this recipe in the comments!
 If you’ve tried this recipe, be sure to post it on social media and tag it with #cookingwithanadi and mention me @cooking.with.anadi.
 Thank you!